oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-use-multi-admin.md

 ### What You’ll Build
 In this codelab, you will:
 - Run the Matter light you created on an ESP32
-- Learn how to configure your Matter light to join wifi network at start time
 - Use the chip-tool android app as a Matter controller to act as the first admin.
 - Use the chip-tool on Linux as a Matter controller to act as another admin.